Creating and Managing Vendor Profiles

 Acronym Data Type Description CHD Cardholder Data Information related to a cardholder, including the cardholder's name and their card's expiration date, primary account number, and service code.
 CPI Client Privileged Information Any information that is considered confidential communication between an attorney and their client.
 CUI Controlled Unclassified Information Federal, non-classified information that must be safeguarded by adhering to security requirements and controls designed to secure sensitive information.
 ECR Export Controlled Research Includes any information that is regulated for reasons of national security, foreign policy, anti-terrorism, or non-proliferation.
 This includes ITAR and EAR data types.
 FERPA Family Educational Rights and Privacy Act This act governs access to and the release of student education records.
 FISMA Federal Information Security Management Act This act requires federal agencies and any contracted parties to develop, document, and implement an information security and protection program for federal data.
 GLBA Gramm Leach Bliley Act This act requires financial institutions to explain how they share and protect their customers' sensitive data.
 PHI Protected Health Information Under HIPAA, protected health information is considered to be individually identifiable information relating to the past, present, or future health status of an individual that is created, collected, transmitted, or maintained by a HIPAA-covered entity in relation to the provision of healthcare, payment for healthcare services, or use in healthcare operations.
 IT Information Technology (Security Information) Information pertaining to safeguarding organizational IT resources.
 PCI Payment Card Industry Information pertaining to storing, processing, or transmitting credit card, debit card, or any other type of payment card data.
 PII Personally Identifiable Information Sensitive data that could potentially identify a specific individual.

 - Details of Services/Goods: You can optionally add details about the vendor in this field.

-The qualifying questions found under each vendor's profile will help you assess the level of risk associated with using the third-party.
+Under the Organization Contact Details section, you can answer qualifying questions to help you assess the level of risk that is associated with working with the vendor.